mmomtchev/nobind/README.md

 Async locking is another complex feature which certainly introduces new bugs and has a performance cost, it can be disabled by defining `NOBIND_NO_ASYNC_LOCKING`.

+### Interaction with the garbage collector statistics

+C++ objects are reported to the garbage collector with the initial size on creation.
+All objects visible by JS such as `Buffer`s are already managed by the garbage collector.
+Currently, the garbage collector does not see dynamic memory allocation after the object is created and any additional memory allocated by the underlying C++ libraries such as internal buffers is not reported at all.
+If this memory is known, it is possible to manually report it, but this is usually not trivial.
+Custom `ToJS` typemaps are the ideal place for this.

+The fact that not all allocated memory is reported to the garbage collector means that this memory won't be counted when estimating the heap size.
+If the heap size is tuned for the host's machine RAM, then C++ allocations can exceed this amount.

 ### R-value references

 `nobind17` does not have built-in support for R-value references.
 These cannot really be expressed in JavaScript because a C++ method that expects an R-value reference will have to destroy the passed value in the parent scope - something that cannot be expressed in JavaScript.